jpetazzo/intro-to-docker/slides/Dockerfile_Reference/Body.md

 "port" data over from a container to another, e.g. to upgrade a database to a newer version.

+It is possible to start a container in "read-only" mode.
+The container filesystem will be made read-only, but volumes can still have read/write access if necessary.

 <!SLIDE>
 # The ``WORKDIR`` instruction